ibmdb/go_ibm_db/README.md

 - If you have a `db2jcc_license_cisuz.jar` file, it will not work for ibm_db. `db2jcc_license_cisuz.jar` is a db2connect license file for Java Driver.
 For non-Java Driver, client side db2connect license comes as a file name `db2con*.lic`.

-- If environment variable `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` is not set, `ibm_db` automatically downloads [open source driver specific clidriver](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/) from https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli and save as `node_modules\ibm_db\installer\clidriver`.
+- If environment variable `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` is not set, `ibm_db` automatically downloads [open source driver specific clidriver](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/) and save as `github.com/ibmdb/clidriver`.
 Ignores any other installation.

 - If `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` is set, you need to have same version of db2connect license as installed db2 client.
 Check db2 client version using `db2level` command to know version of db2connect license required.
 The license file should get copied under `$IBM_DB_HOME\license` directory.

 - If you do not have db2connect license, contact [IBM Customer Support](https://www.ibm.com/mysupport/s/?language=en_US) to buy db2connect license.
-Find the `db2con*.lic` file in the db2connect license shared by IBM and copy it under `.../node_modules/ibm_db/installer/clidriver/license` folder to be effective.
+Find the `db2con*.lic` file in the db2connect license shared by IBM and copy it under `.../github.com/ibmdb/clidriver/license` directory or `$IBM_DB_HOME/license` directory if `IBM_DB_HOME` is set.

 - To know more about license and purchasing cost, please contact [IBM Customer Support](https://www.ibm.com/mysupport/s/?language=en_US).